 The Volcker Rule helps ensure that insured depository institutions or any company affiliated with one doesn’t engage in proprietary trading.
 This helps protect consumers from losing money.
 After the financial crisis in 2008, Lehman Brothers evaporated after a series of bad bets.
 The Volcker Rule helps prevent the same thing from happening with insured depository institutions.

-The Volcker Rule bans proprietary trading, and hedge funds and private equity funds for consumer banks.
-However, it does have a few exceptions.
-The most important two are market making and hedging risk.
+The Volcker Rule bans proprietary trading and hedge fund and private equity fund investments for consumer banks.
+However, there are a couple of exceptions to note:

 Bank A could go into the FOREX markets and purchase short-sale options on the euro.
 This would pay Bank A profits if the euro falls against the U.S. dollar.
 Ordinarily, this would be precisely the sort of high-risk speculation in which depository banks shouldn’t engage.
 However, in this case, Bank A would be doing it to hedge against risk.
 If the euro does, in fact, lose value, the bank will offset its losses on the loan through its gain on the options.

-Much of the rule’s controversy comes from these two activities.
-Bankers have long argued that the Volcker Rule does too little to clarify what counts as hedging risk or market making vs. inappropriate speculation.
+Much of the Volcker Rule’s controversy comes from the two activities above.
+Bankers have long argued that it does too little to clarify what counts as hedging risk/market making or inappropriate speculation.
 They also argue that the rule is too restrictive for them to effectively do either.
 Since the rule was implemented, Treasury officials have proposed changes to the Dodd-Frank Act and the Volcker Rule.

 Tips for Banking Customers